 Are you having trouble holding onto things?
 Do you find yourself constantly dropping your keys?
 Or does the fork you pull from the kitchen drawer or your coffee cup keep slipping out of your hands?
 While you might just be clumsy, you may also have a condition that is affecting your grip.
-Learn more about 3 conditions that can cause hand weakness to help answer the question, why do I keep dropping things?
+Learn the 3 conditions that can cause hand weakness and what you can do about it to help answer the question, why do I keep dropping things?

 Arthritis can cause your joints to lose the cartilage that allows them to move smoothly against each other.
 As the cartilage deteriorates, pain and swelling can occur.
 The pain, swelling, and stiffness of arthritis can make it difficult to bend your fingers and to pinch your thumb and fingers together.
 This occurs most often in the base of the thumb (known as CMC Thumb Arthritis) or in the joints of your fingers.

 Numbness and swelling in the hands can also be caused by inflamed tendons, a condition called tendinitis.
 In most cases, tendinitis is caused by overuse from activities such as typing, cleaning, painting walls and sports.
 When overworked tendons become irritated they can develop small tears causing pain and muscle weakness.
 With tendinitis you may experience numbness or tingling in any finger, including your pinky.